pbnath/kubernetes-the-hard-way/docs/04-certificate-authority.md

 # Where to do these?

 You can do these on any machine with `openssl` on it.
 But you should be able to copy the generated files to the provisioned VMs.
-Or just do these from one of the master nodes.
+Or just do these from one of the controlplane nodes.

-In our case we do the following steps on the `master-1` node, as we have set it up to be the administrative client.
+In our case we do the following steps on the `controlplane01` node, as we have set it up to be the administrative client.

-[//]: # (host:master-1)
+[//]: # (host:controlplane01)

 ## Certificate Authority